 Grapevine Communication and Workplace Communication Methods

 There are many reasons why grapevine communication exists within the office environment and is one of the business communication activities that occurs in any company.
 Although the most obvious reason is that nosey people are everywhere, there is also another more credible reason.
 People want and need to get information that is not being given to them for one reason or another.
-See business
+People like to socialize at events, parties and even within and outside of the work environment.
+Although the office is not the best place to socialize, workers still find the time to both work and learn about all of the latest office information.
+See the definition of business communication.

 Don't confuse grapevine communication with grapevine gossip.
 Yes, there will always be a few workers that start and spread vicious rumors about their co-workers and management.
 However, there are also workers who provide their co-workers with pertinent information that pertains to their jobs.
 For example, many times when unpleasant things are about to happen within a company, management will fail to keep all employees updated on what is really happening.

 As a result, there will be employees who have the information that others need.
 They in turn pass this office communication along.
-There are usually a lot of hushed low-keyed conversations that take
+There are usually a lot of hushed low-keyed conversations that take place in the break room or at lunchtime, but important information is being passed and received to and from employees.

 It is useful to use grapevine communication to the company's benefit by feeding the right information that you want disseminated to key people who will spread it.
 You can monitor it to a certain degree.
 You can find out what is being said and anticipate miscommunications and correct them via other communication channels such as newsletters, bulletin boards, forums, blogs etc.